Phylum: Magnoliophyta - Class: Equisetopsida - Order: Apiales - Family: Lamiaceae

 Although Bugle has been used in herbal remedies to stem bleeding, it is more important as a source of nectar for butterflies including the Pearl-bordered Fritillary Boloria euphrosyne, the Small Pearl-bordered Fritillary Boloria selene, the Dark Green Fritillary Argynnis aglaja, and the High Brown Fritillary Fabriciana adippe.

 (We strongly advise against eating or using as medicines any plants without first obtaining qualified professional advice.)

 Ajuga, the genus name, comes from Greek and means 'without a yoke'.
 The specific epithet reptans means creeping (like a reptile).

-The plants shown here were photographed in South Wales in early spring.
+The plants shown here were photographed in South Wales and in France in early spring.